jmh2012/bchkconfig/README.md

 # bchkconfig

 Re-implementation of `chkconfig` in bash.
-This was written to be used in a Linux From Scratch 10.0 System V installation, since `chkconfig` is not included in the base system.
+This was written to be used in a Linux From Scratch 10.0 SystemV installation, since `chkconfig` is not included in the base system.

 ## Installation